-We have a special offer of a limited quantity of B Stock pedals.
+We have a special offer of a limited quantity of B-Stock pedals.
 These are cosmetic blemishes and in no way hinder the great product Keeley puts out.
 Robert just has very high standards.
 Great news for you is that you get to save some green and still get the manufacturer's as well as the Guitar Store warranty.
 Act fast and get it while you can.
-Blems may vary - we are not taking pictures of individual pedals.
+Blems may vary - we are not taking pictures of individual pedals, but pictured here is one example of one - they blems are generally quite minor.

 The Keeley Bassist Compressor provides true high-fidelity compression and limiting.
 Be heard and felt using performance compression by Keeley Engineering.